Daily use

 The loop

-- When you see the curate nudge (or whenever you feel like it), run
+2. When you see the curate nudge (or whenever you feel like it), run /kk-curate.

-The pre-commit hook regenerates INDEX.md and GRAPH.md and stages them into the same commit, so the injected index never drifts from the committed nodes.
+The pre-commit hook regenerates ENTRY.md and GRAPH.md and stages them into the same commit, so the injected index never drifts from the committed nodes.
+If you git restore <path> to discard nodes without committing another nodes/ change, that hook doesn’t fire — run npx kenkeep index rebuild so the regenerated index drops the removed nodes too.

 That is the entire daily workflow.
-The rest of this page is reference: the three skills, and the two manual actions you reach for occasionally.
+The rest of this page is reference: the intake skills, and the two manual actions you reach for occasionally.

 Skills

-Three in-session skills do all the work.
+Four in-session skills cover knowledge intake.
 Run them inside your harness session; the LLM call happens in that same session, with the model, prompt cache, and tools you already use interactively.

 CAUTION